LisaHJung/O4B/README.md

 Select the service "demo" then click on the "Find Traces" button (blue arrow).

-If you don't see the service name "demo", try refreshing the Roll the Dice app page multiple times, then refreshing the Jaeger UI page.
+If you don't see the service name "demo", try refreshing the Roll the Dice app page multiple times, and then refreshing the Jaeger UI page.

 3. Click on one of the traces (orange box)
 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/cf2e0018-c332-4c92-9ebf-9e88f86d8f6b" />